System Design Space

 RFC 4271 (BGP-4)

-Inter-domain routing baseline; IPv6 routes are distributed with MP-BGP extensions.
+The baseline inter-domain routing specification; IPv6 routes are distributed through MP-BGP extensions.

 Перейти на сайт